trace-survey-analysis/ami-jenkins/README.md

 ## Outputs
 - A private AMI in the ROOT AWS account.
-- Jenkins is set up and ready for configuration after launching an EC2 instance.
+- Jenkins is fully set up and ready after launching an EC2 instance.

 ## References
 - [Packer Documentation](https://www.packer.io/docs)